Current Vacancies & Opportunities

 Emerging Voices in Storytelling

-- training in both oral performance and applied storytelling
+– Training in oral performance and applied storytelling

 They will work collaboratively and independently to develop their own performance skills and to find their own, authentic voice with ample opportunity to practice their performance skills.
-Ultimately, they will develop a new, contemporary oral performance (collectively or independently) that will be shared at a final event, to be curated and marketed by them, with full support and guidance from the VSC team.
+Ultimately, they will develop a new, contemporary oral performance collectively that will be shared during The Village Storytelling Festival between May 19th – 24th 2026.
+The performance will to be curated and marketed by them, with full support and guidance from the VSC team.

 Citizen Storytellers